mapaiva/matheuspaiva.com/content/about.md

 # Hi, I'm Matheus Paiva! 👋

-I'm passionate about technology and people.
-I believe that an environment that combines purpose, motivation, and results is key to success.
+I’m passionate about technology and people, and I believe that an environment that combines purpose, motivation, and results is key to success.

-Extensive experience in building software, software delivery processes, product delivery, prioritizing roadmaps based on business strategy, negotiating with stakeholders, and influencing decision-making.
+I have extensive experience in building software, optimizing software delivery processes, managing product delivery, prioritizing roadmaps based on business strategy, negotiating with stakeholders, and influencing decision-making.

-Graduated in Computer Engineering, I've worked in startups to large media companies in Brazil and the Netherlands.
-I've been involved in building various digital products from scratch to large-scale media delivery projects (BBB, Globoplay).
+A graduate of Computer Engineering, I’ve worked in environments ranging from startups to large media companies in Brazil and the Netherlands.
+I’ve been involved in building various digital products from scratch and in large-scale media delivery projects (like BBB and Globoplay).

 Currently, I'm working as a Software Engineer @ [Google](https://www.linkedin.com/company/google/)!